FAQ

 Source: gov.uk — pass mark and result

-Source: gov.uk — motorcycle theory test
+Source: gov.uk — book a driving test

 Hazard perception